danchoi/vmail/README.markdown

 useful for batch processing and for using vmail in Unix pipelines and automated scripts.

-If you redirect vmail's output from STDOUT to a file, vmail will output the message list resulting from a search query to a file.
+If you redirect vmail's output from STDOUT to a file or a program, vmail will output the message list resulting from a search query to a file.

     vmail inbox 100 from monit > message-list.txt